ropensci/treebase/inst/doc/treebase/treebase.md

     phylogenetics that can reduce barriers to discovery and integration across phylogenetic research.

-4. We provide examples of the utility of the `treebase` package by replicating and extending several previous phylogenetic comparative analyses on identifying shifts in lineage diversification rate and run these across 1000s of phylogenies automatically.

-R software API TreeBASE tools e-science
+4. We show how the `treebase` package can be used to facilitate replication of previous studies and testing of methods and hypotheses across a large sample of phylogenies, which may help make these practices more common.

+#### Keywords

+R, software, API, TreeBASE, database, e-science

 Introduction
 ============